 Through programs such as School Safety Patrol, Officer Friendly, High Five Fridays and TEAM, the division provides instruction to children on such topics as pedestrian and bicycle safety, gun safety, and drug and alcohol awareness.
 In addition, children and adults are taught the role of the police in the community through programs such as Citizen Academy.

-The division is responsible for managing the department's volunteer programs such as Citizen's on Proactive Patrol, SVC Intern Program, and MVPV Vacation Home Check.
+The division is responsible for managing the department's volunteer programs such as Citizen's on Proactive Patrol, NCTA Intern Program, and MVPV Vacation Home Check.

 Speed Radar Trailers and Radar Sign

 The department has two radar trailers and one radar sign that are placed in problematic areas of the city to help remind motorist to obey the speed limit.
 If you would like to request a radar trailer at a specific location please contact us.